Holkham Hall: Grounds

 After his death, Coke was commemorated by the Leicester Monument, designed by William Donthorne and erected in 1845–1848 at a cost to the tenants of the estate of £4,000.
-The monument consists of a Corinthian column 120 ft high, surmounted by a drum supporting a wheatsheaf and a plinth decorated with bas-reliefs carved by John Henning Jr. The corners of the plinth support sculptures of an ox, sheep, plough and seed-drill.
-Coke's work to increase farm yields had resulted in the rental income of the estate rising between 1776 and 1816 from £2,200 to £20,000, and had considerable influence on agricultural methods in Britain.
+The monument consists of a Corinthian column 120 ft high, surmounted by a drum supporting a wheatsheaf and a plinth decorated with bas-reliefs carved by John Henning Jr. The corners of the plinth support sculptures of an ox, sheep, plough and seed-drill all referencing Coke's agricultural innovations.

 In 1850, Thomas Coke, 2nd Earl of Leicester, called in the architect William Burn to build new stables to the east of the house, in collaboration with W. A. Nesfield, who had designed the parterres.
 Work started at the same time on the terraces surrounding the house.
 This work continued until 1857 and included, to the south and on axis with the house, the monumental fountain of Saint George and the Dragon dated c.
-1849–57 sculpted by Charles Raymond Smith.
+1849–57 and sculpted by Charles Raymond Smith.
 To the east of the house and overlooking the terrace, Burn designed the large stone orangery, with a three-bay pedimented centre and three-bay flanking wings.
-The orangery is now roofless and windowless.
+The orangery is now without its roof or its windows.

+The Holkham estate is listed at Grade I on the Register of Historic Parks and Gardens of Special Historic Interest in England.
+The estate contains some 40 listed buildings: including the hall, the garden temple, the Triumphal arch and the Leicester Monument at the highest grade, Grade I; and the Church of St Withburga, the vinery, the obelisk, the kitchen garden, the Great Barn and the Longlands estate workshop and clock tower, all at the next highest grade, II*.

+History

+Cokes of Norfolk: 13th to 20th centuries

+The Coke family is recorded as living in Norfolk in the early 13th century.
+The family's rise to wealth and prominence was driven by Edward Coke (1552–1634), who served as Solicitor General, Speaker of the House of Commons and Attorney General under both Elizabeth I and James I. Edward Coke amassed extensive estates in Norfolk, and elsewhere in England, but the Holkham property was a later addition, acquired through marriage by his fourth son, John.
+At this time, an Elizabethan house, Hill Hall, stood on the site.
+The estates passed down through the family, eventually descending to Thomas Coke, aged 10, on the death of his father in 1707.
+The creation of Holkham as a suitable home for him and for his descendants became his life's main work, and the death of his childless son Edward in 1753 left Coke disappointed and disillusioned.
+One of his last letters was to Matthew Brettingham's son; "It is a melancholy thing to stand alone in one's own Country.
+I look around, not a house to be seen but my own.
+I am Giant, of Giant Castle, and have ate up all my neighbors—my nearest neighbour is the King of Denmark".